nttld/beatsaber/docs/grammar.md

   - Used to chain multiple operators together in expressions.
   - `a.. // yeet is inc then inc`
 - `with`
-  - Used to declare a function with one or two parameters
+  - Used to declare a function with one or two parameters.
+Functions can shadow values outside of functions, and can also use identifiers defined before.
+Identifiers are captured by value.
   - `// my_func is with a`
 - `if`
   - Used to evaluate conditionally based off of an evaluated identifier.